mido/mido/docs/index.rst

 Mido is a library for working with MIDI messages and ports.
 It's designed to be as straight forward and Pythonic as possible.

+Mido is short for MIDi Objects (or Musical Instrument Digital Objects).
+It is pronounced with i and in "little" and o as in "object", or in Japanese: ミド.

 Contents:

 .. toctree::